justincpresley/softsec/unit_testing/WORK4WORKSHOP#4.md

-It is vital to test all modules / sub-modules of a program to ensure that all requirements are met.
+It is vital to test all modules / sub-modules of a program to ensure that all security-requirements are met.
 In this program, we only have one small module, simpleCalc.
 To test this, we need to ensure that functions (add, subtract, multiply, divide) have proper methods for handling every input possible.